-If a water quality result suggests Basin Plan objectives are not being met, Licensee will consult with Project Operations staff to identify Project O&M activities that typically occur in the area with the potential to adversely-affect the parameter.
+If a water quality result suggests Basin Plan objectives are not being met, YCWA will consult with Project Operations staff to identify Project O&M activities that typically occur in the area with the potential to adversely-affect the parameter.

-5.3.8 Collaboratively Agree on New Focused Second Year Study
+5.3.8 Step 8 - Collaboratively Agree on New Focused Second Year Study

-Licensee will meet with interested and available Relicensing Participants no later than 6 weeks prior to the date that Licensee's Initial Study Report is scheduled to be filed with FERC, to review data available from the study at that time and discuss the need for, and scope of, a focused water quality study in 2013.
-The criteria to be used by Licensee and Relicensing Participants to consider the need for a focused second year study will be when a constituent is found at an elevated level, where elevated is defined as a level outside the standards, criteria and benchmarks provided in Table 5.3.6-1, and the elevated level can reasonably be attributed to Project effects.
-If Licensee and Relicensing Participants collaboratively agree focused studies are needed in a second year, Licensee will develop a new study proposal and Licensee will file it with FERC prior to or at the same time Licensee files its Initial Study Report, and implement the study as directed by FERC.
-If Licensee and Relicensing Participants cannot reach consensus on the second year of study proposal, the SWRCB will determine the scope of the focused second-year sampling, and Licensee to file a new study proposal with FERC prior to or at the same time Licensee files its Initial Study Report.
+YCWA will meet with interested and available Relicensing Participants no later than 6 weeks prior to the date that YCWA's Initial Study Report is scheduled to be filed with FERC to review data available from the study at that time and discuss the need for, and scope of, a focused water quality study in 2013.
+The criteria to be used by YCWA and Relicensing Participants to consider the need for a focused second year study will be when a constituent is found at an elevated level, where elevated is defined as a level outside the standards, criteria and benchmarks provided in Table 5.3.6-1, and the elevated level can reasonably be attributed to Project effects.
+If YCWA and Relicensing Participants collaboratively agree focused studies are needed in a second year, YCWA will develop a new study proposal or modification to this study proposal (depending on the scope of work for the focused study), provide it to the SWRCB, CDFG, and